ilyla/Sleepy-Story-Samantha/Chapter 6 - Chatslave.md

 `*Jolly: Slavegirl, why don't you introduce yourself?*`

-  Her hands moved on their own, typing a kind introduction. *What's going on?*
+  Her hands moved on their own, typing a kind introduction.
+What was going on?

 `*SamIAm: Hi I'm slavegirl.
 How are you?*`